tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Gloves of Icy Grasp

+_Recharge 11+:_ When you roll damage dice for an attack that deals cold damage, reroll the damage dice and keep the higher result.

+**Quirk:** Restrains emotions.

+---

 #### Gloves of Mind Rot

 _Recharge 6+:_ When you hit one or more foes with an arcane spell attack, deal +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).